Birkhoff sums as distributions I: Regularity: Introduction

 for $\psi\in C^\infty$, in such way that the Birkhoff sum induces a {\it distribution}.
 We should see the right hand-side of this equation as the {\it definition } of the left-hand side, which is not a proper Lebesgue integral.

 Our goal is to study this distribution's regularity for several dynamical systems with strong hyperbolicity: maps with exponential decay of correlations, linear Anosov maps, and piecewise expanding maps on the interval.
+We give three main motivations to this study.